/

 Criterion: The document snapshots contained in a document succession are static and digitally encoded.

-Criterion: Edition numbers are non-empty tuples of non-negative integers.
+Criterion: Edition numbers are non-empty tuples of positive integers.

 Criterion: Coarse edition numbers are not assigned to document snapshots.
 A coarse edition number is an edition number that is coarser than a snapshot edition number.
 An edition number is coarser than another edition number if it is an initial sub-tuple.
 In other words, it drops integers from the end of the tuple.